How we strarted helping & What you can do now!

 On that first visit to Made’s home we were offered a meal of rice and vegetables and coconut curry.
 It was such a good meal which they themselves never got to eat but once a week.
 But they wanted to give their best to us, their guest.
 Later I found out that they helped other less fortunate Balinese people from their meager earnings as well.

-A lawyer now, a poor Balinese student then, once was invited to stay at Made’s house for four months during his studies, as he did not have the funds himself at that time.
+A lawyer now, a poor Balinese student then, once was invited to stay at Made’s house for four months during his studies, as he did not have the funds himself at that time to pay for rent and food.
 Although they were poor and had little extra to give, they did extend what they could.
 Made’s family is very gracious, with a deep sense of ethics and a desire to help others, regardless of their status and means.

 A small effort on our part, about 1500 USD at that time, paid for a life time of solid income for Made.
 Give a man a net and he can learn to fish for himself.